DennisSuitters/AuroraCMS/README.md

   - GST Calculating.
   - Payment Options with Surcharge options.
   - Create New Quote/Invoice from selected items.
+- TODO/Joblist in a Kanban board.
+- Forum
+  - Post, Reply as per other Forums.
+  - Integrated Help Tickets as Forum Posts.
+  - Upvote or Downvote posts and comments.
+- Banner Notifications with Entrance Animation choice.
+Dissmissable with local storage variable.
 - Media.
   - Upload and manage various types of files for addition into content using elFinder.
   - Auto resizing, makes thumbnails and Large, Medium and Small versions of images for use with srcset.